RdeWilde/firechat-flutter-1/README.md

 This repo is a companion to the
 [Build cross-platform Firebase apps with Flutter][codelab] codelab.
 This repo is organized as a series of steps of increasing complexity.
+If you just want to see the Firechat for Flutter app working, you can run the app in the `step_5` directory after you follow the setup instructions below.

 ## Setup

-To build and run this app, you will first need to install Flutter and sign up for a free Firebase account.
+To build and run the app in the `step_5` directory, you will first need to install Flutter, sign up for a free Firebase account, and configure your app.

+Note: If you are following the [codelab][codelab], then you can skip these setup instructions.
+The codelab leads you through the setup.

 ### Installing Flutter